Javanmardi/OctaRep/README.md

 das Haus,the house
 ```

 Save as UTF-8 encoding.
 Send it to your phone via any method (LocalSend, email, Google Drive) and import it in the app.
+You can use `lexicon_de_en.csv` as a template and start your learning.

 ---